swaldman/sbt-ethereum/src/main/paradox/method_to_the_madness.md

 @@@ note

-**While working through these docs, use the page table of contents!**
+**While working through these docs, use the page tables of contents!**

 In the _bottom of the left column of these docs_, for every page, there is a page table of contents.